yaikobzeray/dev-journal/activity_log.md

 Set up GitHub Actions workflow for CI: lint → test → Docker build → push to GCR.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Thursday, 21 March 2024 — Entry 3

+Wrote a multi-stage Dockerfile for the Django app.
+Final image is under 120MB using python:3.12-slim.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*